Hilary017/hillsStores/README.md

+# hillsStores
+hillsStores is a fully responsive e-commerce Single Page Application(SPA) built with react.js.
+The useContext API was used to manage state accross components.
+Paystack payment gateway was integrated to enable users make seamless payment for goods purchased right from their bedroom.
+Do take a tour around the web app and have a wonderful shopping experience.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).